Prostate Cancer Treatment in Covington, LA

 Prostate Cancer Signs and Diagnosis

-Some of these symptoms can also just be symptoms of benign prostate hyperplasia (BPH), so it’s really hard to detect.
+Some of these symptoms can also just be symptoms of BPH, so it’s really hard to detect.
 Therefore, it’s extremely important to get screened by either digital rectal exam (DRE) or prostate-specific antigen (PSA) blood test.

 PSA – This method is usually for men in early stages without symptoms and is the first test done most of the time.